Screening for Cardiac Amyloidosis With Nuclear Imaging for Minority Populations (SCAN-MP)

 Detailed Description

 Heart failure with preserved ejection fraction (HFpEF) disproportionately afflicts older Black and Hispanic Americans.
-ATTR cardiac amyloidosis (ATTR CA) is caused by myocardial deposition of misfolded transthyretin protein (TTR or prealbumin) and is classified by the genetics of TTR into wild-type (ATTRwt) or hereditary (hATTR or ATTRm).
+Transthyretin cardiac amyloidosis (ATTR CA) is caused by myocardial deposition of misfolded transthyretin (TTR or prealbumin) protein and is classified by the genetics of TTR into wild-type (ATTRwt) or hereditary (hATTR or ATTRv).
 ATTR CA, irrespective of genotype, is an age-dependent, often unrecognized, mechanism underlying HFpEF.
 While hATTR CA results from point mutations that promote TTR misfolding and amyloid aggregation, factors that contribute to ATTRwt CA are not well defined.
 While previously thought to be untreatable, promising therapies that have been recently reported are most effective if administered early in disease course.
 Only a small proportion of individuals with wild-type TTR will develop ATTRwt CA, overwhelmingly reported in Caucasian males beyond age 60 years.
 However, as an autosomal protein, allele distribution is not sex specific.
-For hATTR, a substitution of isoleucine for valine (Val122Ile) is the most frequent TTR mutation in the US, observed exclusively in Black Americans with an allele frequency of 3.4%.
+For hATTR, a substitution of isoleucine for valine (Val142Ile) is the most frequent TTR mutation in the US, observed almost exclusively in Black Americans with an allele frequency of 3.4%.
 But there are no data regarding the prevalence of ATTRwt CA in African Americans and no data for ATTR CA prevalence, irrespective of genotype, in the Hispanic population.
 One of the reasons for the knowledge deficit is the challenge of diagnosis.
 Endomyocardial biopsy, while nearly 100% sensitive and specific, is impractical as a screening test and genotyping alone of patients is insufficient to identify ATTR CA because wild-type patients develop disease.
-In this study, the investigators will use a highly accurate technique for ATTR CA identification using Tc99m-pyrophosphate (PYP) imaging that avoids the need for biopsy.
-(Tc99m-HDP may be used in cases of interrupted supply of PYP) Tc99m-PYP myocardial uptake can occur before echocardiographic or clinical changes, suggesting enhanced sensitivity.
-While studies using the technique have suggested that 10-15% of elderly hospitalized patients with HF may have ATTR CA, Tc99m-PYP has not been applied broadly in HF patients as a means to facilitate early diagnosis.
-In addition, the investigators will test the diagnostic accuracy of a point-of-care diagnostic tool that utilizes a novel biomarker, retinol binding protein 4 (RBP4), and an assay to measure TTR stability.
-The overall hypothesis is that a significant proportion of HF in elderly Blacks and Hispanics is caused ATTR CA. Using these non-invasive tests, the investigators will establish the prevalence of ATTR CA and explore the relationship between RBP4 concentration and TTR stability in a prospective cohort study of elderly Black and Hispanic Americans with HF.
+In this study, the investigators used a highly accurate technique for ATTR CA identification using Tc99m-pyrophosphate (PYP) imaging that avoids the need for biopsy.
+(Tc99m-HDP may have been used in cases of interrupted supply of PYP) Tc99m-PYP myocardial uptake can occur before echocardiographic or clinical changes, suggesting enhanced sensitivity.
+While studies using the technique have suggested that 10-15% of elderly hospitalized patients with heart failure may have ATTR CA, Tc99m-PYP had not been applied broadly in heart failure patients as a means to facilitate early diagnosis.
+The overall hypothesis is that a significant proportion of heart failure in elderly Blacks and Hispanics is caused ATTR CA. Using these non-invasive tests, the investigators will establish the prevalence of ATTR CA.

 Study Type